mpostol/TP/AdaptiveProgramming/README.md

   * dynamic configuration of the tracing,
   * cloud based tracing,
   * modules development reusable patterns promoting separation of concerns,
-* systematic approach to configuration development:
+* systematic approach to configuration development
   * the program as a one whole,
   * independently developed modules,
   * properties in the context of individual users,
-* unit and integration tests:
+* unit and integration tests
   * testing environment requirements against the program composed using independently developed modules,
   * processing data simulation for testing purpose,
-  * simulation of production environment behavior for testing purpose.
+  * simulation of production environment behavior for testing purpose,

 > **NOTE**: Unit Test role is code explanation rather than testing the correctness of it.